eogneva1/Assignment2_CRUD/README.md

     Product Search: Users can search for products based on the product name, which helps in quickly locating specific products.

-U   ser Management: Basic user management routes are also provided, allowing for future expansion into user-specific features.
+User Management: Basic user management routes are also provided, allowing for future expansion into user-specific features.

 API Endpoints